 YOU WILL NEED: One die, and a Cross Out Singles game board for each player (or you can draw your own)

 - Your game board is made up of a 9-box grid, with seven circles around the outside edge as shown:

 2. Roll one die and say the number out loud.
 Each player writes that number on their board in one of the boxes.

-3. Roll the die a total of 9 times until all 9 boxes are filled in.
+3. Roll the die a total of 9 times until you have filled in all 9 boxes.

 4. Add the numbers in the three rows across, the three columns down, and diagonally.
 Write the sums in the circles.

-5. Look in the circles for numbers that are written more than once.
-In this game, the 7s and 10s are written more than once.
-Cross off all the numbers in circles that are NOT written more than once.
+5. Look in the circles for numbers that appear more than once.
+In this game, the 7s and 10s appear more than once.
+Cross off all the numbers in circles that do NOT appear more than once.

 (The unique scoring adds a fun plot twist that keeps kids interested and challenged, and they want to play again and again.)